aistabci/abci-docs/en/docs/python.md

 Python 2.7.18
 ```

-Example) Python 3.8.13:
+Example) Python 3.10.4:

-For Compute (V) environment, load the `gcc/11.2.0` module first.
+When using Python 3.8 or higher in the compute node (V) environment, load the `gcc/11.2.0` module before the python module.

 ```
 [username@es1 ~]$ module load gcc/11.2.0
-[username@es1 ~]$ module load python/3.8/3.8.13
+[username@es1 ~]$ module load python/3.10/3.10.4
 [username@es1 ~]$ python3 --version
-Python 3.8.13
+Python 3.10.4
 ```

-For Compute (A) environment, it is not necessary to load the gcc module.
+For the compute node (A) environment, it is not necessary to load the gcc module.

 ```
-[username@es-a1 ~]$ module load python/3.8/3.8.13
+[username@es-a1 ~]$ module load python/3.10/3.10.4
 [username@es-a1 ~]$ python3 --version
-Python 3.8.13
+Python 3.10.4
 ```

 !!! note